mderasse/rdod/README.md

 Work In Progress

 ## Known Issues
-1) Firefox Crash randomly
-2) noVNC does not handle well all the keyboard key
+1) noVNC does not handle well all the keyboard key